Travel Tips for a F1 Barcelona Grand Prix weekend - JWT Travel

 BOOK YOUR BARCELONA GRAND PRIX TRIP

-Our Barcelona Grand Prix 2023 tour departs on 2nd June, find all details and/or book your place here: BARCELONA GRAND PRIX 2023 TOUR.
+Our Barcelona Grand Prix 2025 tour departs on 30th May, find all details and/or book your place here: BARCELONA GRAND PRIX 2025 TOUR or talk to our travel experts about more upcoming FORMULA 1 TOURS.

 Schedule may be subject to change, you can keep up to date checking the official Formula 1 website: BARCELONA GRAND PRIX TIMETABLE.